AbductiveLearning/ABLkit/docs/Intro/Reasoning.rst

 In this section, we will look at how to build the reasoning part, which leverages domain knowledge and performs deductive or abductive reasoning.
-In ABL kit, building the reasoning part involves two steps:
+In ABLkit, building the reasoning part involves two steps:

 1. Build a knowledge base by creating a subclass of ``KBBase``, which specifies how to process pseudo-label of an example to the reasoning result.